 How do we involve our school in the Eco-Schools programme?

 One of the best ways of involving the whole school is to get involved in one of the many environmentally-friendly events that happen every academic year.
 For example Keep Britain Tidy runs the Great British Spring Clean and Great Big School clean every March and there are many other examples: it is entirely up to your school and Eco-Committee to choose which events to get involved in based on the topics you have picked for your action plan.

 How do we inform our wider community about the Eco-Schools programme?

-You can inform the wider community about the Eco-Schools programme through newsletters to parents (e-mailed newsletters are preferable), invitations to school events and through sharing your progress on any social media the school may have.
-You could also invite members from the wider community, such as local businesses, to join one of your Eco-Committee meetings (depending on your school’s safeguarding policy) and encourage the community to get involved in Eco-Schools events such as litter picks or school uniform swap shops.
+You can inform the wider community about the Eco-Schools programme through newsletters to parents (e-mailed newsletters are preferable); invitations to class assemblies and school events and through sharing your progress on any social media the school may have.
+You could also invite members from the wider community to have a presence on your Eco-Committee (dependant on your safeguarding policy) and encourage the community to get involved in schools events such as litter picks.

 Can we have an electronic Eco-Board?

 In short, yes!
 We have seen schools have a page on their school website act as an online Eco-Board accessible by both students and parents.
 We have also seen schools put all of the information required on an Eco-Board in a PowerPoint presentation, which is then displayed on screens throughout the school.
 If you do decide to create your Eco-Board electronically it is important that it still contains all of the information on our Eco-Board template as we use this as evidence when assessing Green Flag applications.